subhamX/notion-easy-export/README.md

 2. **Merge mode:** It allows users to generate a single PDF for the entire export.
 It concatenates each of the notion pages smartly to generate a single document.
 Table of contents of the whole document is also included at the beginning to ease browsing across the different sections of the merged PDF.
 You can find the exported standalone files inside **session_files/output/standalone**.

-> Please note that in merge mode all documents not linking to any other document at the current level are placed before the documents linking to other ones.
+> 💡 **Document Arranging Logic:** In merge mode all documents not linking to any other document at the current level are placed before the documents linking to other ones in alphabetical order.

 ## Installation